denizbt/pan-styleAnalysis25/README.md

   * siamese.py &rarr; Siamese style network for fine-tuning embeddings.
 Did not work well (not used).

 ## Reproduction
-In order to reproduce my exact results on the PAN shared task, you must download the state dictionaries for the fine-tuned models.
+To reproduce our results on the shared task, you can download our fine-tuned model dictionaries from HuggingFace.

 ### Download Model Files
 You can download fine-tuned model state dictionaries used in this submission to PAN 2025 directly from HuggingFace.
 You can view all available models [here](https://huggingface.co/denizbt/pan-style-analysis-models).